Goldman Sachs: Firm's response to criticism of AIG payments

+Possible benefits from attendance at September 15, 2008, meetings at the New York Federal Reserve

-Some have said, incorrectly according to others, that Goldman Sachs received preferential treatment from the government by being the only Wall Street firm to have participated in the crucial September meetings at the New York Fed, which decided AIG's fate.
-Much of this has stemmed from an inaccurate but often quoted New York Times article.
+Although many have said there is no evidence to support the claim, some have argued that Goldman Sachs received preferential treatment from the government by participating in the crucial September meetings at the New York Fed, which decided AIG's fate.
+Much of this has stemmed from an inaccurate but often quoted article published in The New York Times.
 The article was later corrected to state that Blankfein, CEO of Goldman Sachs, was "one of the Wall Street chief executives at the meeting".
-Bloomberg has also reported that representatives from other firms were indeed present at the September AIG meetings.
-Furthermore, Goldman Sachs CFO David Viniar stated that CEO Blankfein had never "met" with his predecessor and then-US Treasury Secretary Henry Paulson to discuss AIG; however, there were frequent phone calls between the two of them.
+Representatives from other firms were indeed present at the September AIG meetings.
+Furthermore, Goldman Sachs CFO David Viniar stated that CEO Blankfein had never "met" with US Treasury Secretary Henry Paulson to discuss AIG; however, they had frequent phone calls.
 Paulson was not present at the September meetings at the New York Fed.
 Morgan Stanley was hired by the Federal Reserve to advise on the AIG bailout.

-Sale of Dragon Systems to Lernout & Hauspie despite accounting issues

-In 2000, Goldman Sachs advised Dragon Systems on its sale to Lernout & Hauspie of Belgium for $580 million in L&H stock.
-L&H later collapsed due to accounting fraud and its stock price declined significantly.
-Jim and Janet Baker, founders and together 50% owners of Dragon, filed a lawsuit against Goldman Sachs, alleging negligence, intentional and negligent misrepresentation, and breach of fiduciary duty since Goldman did not warn Dragon or the Bakers of the accounting problems of the acquirer, L&H. On January 23, 2013, a federal jury rejected the Bakers' claims and found Goldman Sachs not liable to the Bakers.
+According to The New York Times, Paulson spoke with the CEO of Goldman Sachs two dozen times during the week of the bailout, though he obtained an ethics waiver before doing so.
+While it is common for regulators to be in contact with market participants to gather valuable industry intelligence, particularly in a crisis, Paulson spoke with Goldman's Blankfein more frequently than with other large banks.
+Federal officials say that although Paulson was involved in decisions to rescue A.I.G, it was the Federal Reserve that played the lead role in shaping and financing the A.I.G. bailout.